The Council has fifteen members, representing Potton. Currently, one Town Councillor is also a member of Central Bedfordshire Council.

 Charles Craig

-Originating from Northern Ireland, I have been living in England for 34 years and in Potton for 18.
+I was born and grew up in Northern Ireland.
+I moved to England around 40 years ago, more than 20 of these I’ve lived with my wife in Potton.
 My wife, son and I arrived here by accident through an exercise in triangulation (I worked in Stevenage and my wife in Cambridge).
 We have no regrets as the town is charming, the people friendly and the countryside (still) on our doorstep.

 I’m keen to help address local and community issues.
-I have a natural affinity for issues around health, education and safety – I’m also enthusiastic for town and country environmental conservation.
+I have a natural affinity for issues around health, education and safety – I’m also enthusiastic for town and country environmental conservation, recently encouraged to take an interest in sustainable energy generation.

 Back to top